Genesee County, Michigan: Recreation

+Genesee County is the only one in Michigan without a state park.
 The county has a park system headed by a Parks and Recreation Commission and a director appointed by the county board of commissioners recommended by the parks commission.
 Commission president is Joe Krapohl with Barry June as acting director.

 In 1968, the county park system was started with the purchase of vacant land with funds from the Charles Stewart Mott Foundation, with a stipulation that a parks commission be formed.

 In January 2018, Genesee County Parks & Recreation purchased land along the Kearsley Creek for $700,000 from the Poulos family, owners of the White Horse Tavern in Flint, with assistance from a Michigan Natural Resources Trust Fund grant.
 The new Atlas County Park opened on April 29, 2018.

-Parks and other venues in the county system totaling 11,500 acres are: